auguststurm/react-d3-charts/README.md

 ## Availability

-Not yet available on NPMjs.com -- testing
+Not yet available on NPMjs.com -- currently in review

 ## Install